dr-natetorious/TIM-7020-Database_and_Business_Intelligence/Week6_CuttingEdge_Proposal/Videos/README.md

 # Quantum Databases

-## Grover's Algorithm Explained (2019)

-In [Grover's Algorithm Explained](https://www.youtube.com/watch?v=3WWrQXcktqc), Naihin explains that Grover's algorithm is a quantum based transform that _iteratively boosts the probability of finding a value that's within a series of buckets_.
-The algorithm constructs a loop through a number of `hadamard gates` at the end of each cycle, the amplitude (probability) is increased across the buckets leading to a shift in the likelihood of being correct choice.
-This can be applied to various scenarios, such as NoSQL databases where a non-indexed value resides in an arbitrary node.

-An analogy would be a ball exists in 1 of 10 equal boxes.
-To determine which one has the ball, first they are shaken up and down and that causes some noise from boxes (1, 3, 6); so the probabiliy curve adjusts to account for this.
-Next the boxes as shaken left to right, this causes noise from (3, 6, 7, 8); and the probabiliy curve adjusts to convey there's more evidence its in 3 or 6.
-The boxes are continually shaken from different direction, resulting in high confidence that the correct choice is box 3.
-That box is opened and found the ball (...or a dead cat).

 ## You don't know how Quantum Computers work (2015)

 In [this video](https://www.youtube.com/watch?v=ZoT82NDpcvQ), Frane if Essence explains that `Qubits` are in a spherical _super position_ that contains an `Alpha and Beta` component that represent the probabilities of being `1 or 0`.
 For illustrative purposes these can be sliced into a layer to become a circular super position and the `complex number` can be treated as a `bit`.
 When two of these "simplified qubits" cross through a `blackbox transformer` they exit in one of four positions.